Rancho Campana High School

 Rancho Campana High School is an 800 student comprehensive academy high school for grades 9-12 that was built in 2015.
-The high school is located in Camarillo, California which is part of the Oxnard Union High School District.
+It is located in Camarillo, California, United States, and is part of the Oxnard Union High School District.
 The 28 acre provides public education for the Camarillo and Somis communities.

-The high school divides students in their freshmen year amongst three academies: Academy of Engineering, Academy of Arts and Engineering and Entertainment, and Academy of Medical Sciences.
+The high school divides students in their freshman year into three academies: Academy of Engineering, Academy of Arts, and Academy of Medical Sciences.
 Each academy provides specific course requirements, field trips, educational and job shadow opportunities.
-Due to a limited amount of space on the new campus as well as a limited amount of resources and technology, each year the two-hundred incoming freshmen are determined through a lottery.
+Due to a limited amount of space on the campus, as well as limited resources and technology, the 200 incoming freshmen are determined through a lottery each year.

-The first graduating class was in June 2018 when 130 students in the Senior Class graduated.
+The first graduating class was in June 2018, when 130 students graduated.

-The school received funding in 2018 for updating facilities through a local Bond Measure.
-The school also received funds to expand the school's student capacity with 9 relocatable classrooms.
+The school received funding in 2018 for updating facilities through a local bond measure.
+It also received funds to expand its student capacity with relocatable classrooms.